zoot101/snapraid-daily/README.md

 Customisable through the use of external hooks.
 See some examples here:
 * https://github.com/zoot101/snapraid-daily-hooks
-* Hooks are provided above for **Apprise**, **Healthchecks.io**, and to manage a list of services.
+* Hooks are provided above for **Apprise** (which supports sending notifications to Telegram, ntfy, Discord, Slack and many more services), **Healthchecks.io**, manage a list of services with systemd, or to issue simple commands at the start and end.

 # Introduction

 Thank you for your interest in this script!
 SnapRAID is very good software, but lacks any default automation or notification ability.

-That is where this script comes in, it is intended to be an all-in-one script for the automation of SnapRAID.
+That is where this script comes in, it is intended to be an all-in-one script for the automation of all essential SnapRAID functions and do it in a simple manner.

 There are other scripts out there that essentially do the same thing.
 However, none of them had exactly had the features the author wanted.